Body Weight vs Dumbbell Full Body Workouts: Which is More Effective?

-- Equipment Needed: None for body weight; light dumbbells (5-10 lbs) for dumbbell workouts
+- Equipment Needed: No equipment for bodyweight; light dumbbells (5-10 lbs) optional for dumbbell workouts

 - Difficulty Level: Beginner-friendly to Intermediate